+Have you wondered what a featured snippet is in Google?
 When you search on Google, you get directed to the Search Engine Results Page often referred to as SERP.
 This page displays the information Google thinks you want based on what you searched for.
+For many popular searches, a feature snippet is the first article that appears in that search.

 What do featured snippets look like?